RWTH-EBC/TEASER/doc/teaser.Logic.BuildingObjects.TypeBuildings.rst

 The exact number of zones and their zone area are show in the description of each typebuilding.
-The connection between the building envelope area and the building net leased area are based on the BMVBS where different administrative buildings were investigated.
+The connection between the building envelope area and the building net leased area are based on the BMVBS :cite:`BundesministeriumfurVerkehrBauundStadtentwicklung.December2010` where different administrative buildings were investigated.
-In addition to the basic connection between the net leased area and the envelope area it is possible to improve the building data with more information about the structure of the building based on a method from Kaag.
+In addition to the basic connection between the net leased area and the envelope area it is possible to improve the building data with more information about the structure of the building based on a method from Kaag :cite:`Kaag.March2008`.
 The used information for the buildings physics are based on typical wall structures based on the year of construction.
-This data is provided by the BMVBS 2009 and is improved by data of the materials from DIN 12524 und DIN 4108-4 [DIN, 2000, 2013].
+This data is provided by the BMVBS :cite:`BundesministeriumfurVerkehrBauundStadtentwicklung.30.07.2009` and is improved by data of the materials from DIN 12524 und DIN 4108-4 :cite:`DeutschesInstitutfurNormung.Juli2000` :cite:`DeutschesInstitutfurNormung.Februar2013`.

 Office module
 --------------------------------------------------------

 **Description**

-The office module contains a multi zone building according to the BMVBS 2010 (fixme).
+The office module contains a multi zone building according to the BMVBS :cite:`BundesministeriumfurVerkehrBauundStadtentwicklung.December2010`.
 In detail the net leased area is divided in the following thermal zone
 areas:

 #.
 Office (50% of net leased area)